pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 What Happens When You Create a Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating a pipeline tells Pachyderm to run your code on the data currently in your input repo (the HEAD commit) as well as **all future commits** that happen after the pipeline is created.
+Creating a pipeline tells Pachyderm to run your code on the data in your input repo (the HEAD commit) as well as **all future commits** that occur after the pipeline is created.
 Our repo already had a commit, so Pachyderm automatically launched a ``job`` to process that data.

 This first time Pachyderm runs a pipeline job, it needs to download the Docker image (specified in the pipeline spec) from the specified Docker registry (DockerHub in this case).
-As such, this first run this might take a minute or so, depending on your Internet connection.
+This first run this might take a minute or so because of the image download, depending on your Internet connection.
 Subsequent runs will be much faster.

 You can view the job with: